ttg44/ttg44/README.md

 ### 1. Introduction

-Communications Strategy Centre UK (CSC) is committed to protecting the privacy and personal data of researchers, contributors, collaborators, professional contacts, website visitors, and individuals whose information may be processed through activities conducted under The Table Group.
+Communications Strategy Centre UK (CSC) is committed to protecting the privacy and personal data of researchers, contributors, collaborators, professional contacts, website visitors, and individuals whose information may be processed through activities conducted under The Table.
 [UK].

-The Table Group.
+The Table.
 [UK] undertakes independent research, analysis, publication, and documentation activities involving technology, politics, communications, and society.

 This Privacy Policy explains how personal data is collected, used, stored, shared, and protected in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and applicable data protection legislation.